Question: "How many Israelites left Egypt in the exodus?"Recommended Resource:

 Option One: Large Israel; Literalism

 As traditionally interpreted, the population of Israel would have been strikingly large for that era.
 That does not mean it is impossible.
 God’s miraculous provision could feed millions just as well as thousands.
-Israel’s tentative approach in Canaan might have been pure cowardice (Numbers 13:30–32), and God’s reference to them as “least” might have implied they were inexperienced and naïve after centuries of slavery.
+Israel’s tentative approach in Canaan might have been pure cowardice (Numbers 13:30–32), and God’s reference to them as “least” might have meant they were inexperienced and naïve after centuries of slavery.

 The idea of a people group growing from 70 to more than 2 million in 430 years is not implausible.
 It would require a population growth rate of 2.6 percent.
 This is extraordinarily high but not too far beyond the 2.2 percent growth rate seen worldwide in the middle of the twentieth century.
 Biblical references to Israel’s increase and Egypt’s corresponding fear may reflect that level of explosive growth.